AdamWestbrook/adamwestbrook.github.io/story.md

 Between 2013-2016 I made [short video essays](/portfolio) which have been watched millions of times.
 In 2019 my work was nominated in two categories at News and Documentary Emmy Awards.

-In the past I've written, directed or edited films for *The New York Times*, *Shopify* and *HuffPost UK*.
+In the past I've written, directed and edited films for *The New York Times*, *Shopify* and *HuffPost UK*.